yagizmumcu/Book-Management-System/README.md

 -Export mysql files to your current server <br />
 -Change to your mysql username and password from application.properties file. <br />
 -A publisher can have multiple books, a book can have one publisher at a time. <br />
 -An author can have multiple books, a book can have one author at a time.
-(Simplified book with only one author) -For any feedbacks, please mail me -> ymumcu@protonmail.com <br />
+(Simplified book with only one author)<br />
+-For any feedbacks, please mail me -> ymumcu@protonmail.com <br />